UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter3/Kaleidoscope-ch3.md

 > [!NOTE]
 > The constant value is uniqued in LLVM so that multiple calls given the same input
 > value will produce the same LLVM Value.
-Ubiquity.NET.Llvm honors this and is
+Ubiquity.NET.Llvm honors this via value
-> implemented in a way to ensure that reference equality reflects the identity of
-> the uniqued values correctly.
+> equality tests.
+It does ***NOT*** guarantee reference equality.
+(It used to in
+> older versions but no longer does as that led to subtle problems with ownership
+> and multi-threaded JIT)

 ### Variable reference expression
 References to variables in Kaleidoscope, like most other languages, use a name.
 In